-Star Alliance member Turkish Airlines offers a nice collection of South East Asian business class destinations for less than SEK 14,500/ €1,400.
-Because of fierce competition, flights to Ho-Chi-Minh-City start as low as €1,310.
-But Phuket is are fairly cheap as well.
-All flights include a layover in Istanbul’s brand new airport.
+Star Alliance member Turkish Airlines is offering a 40% discount on its flights.
+That creates a nice collection of Asian and African business class deals from Stockholm.
+Flights to Singapore start as low as €1,194 (~SEK 12,144).
+But prices to other cities are fairly cheap as well.
+All flights include a layover in Istanbul’s new airport.

 Search & Book

 The fare rules state that this offer will remain until January 15, 2021 or until it is sold out.
 It is valid for flights leaving Stockholm after April 1, 2021.
 There’s almost daily availability.

 A good way to find availabilities is Google Flights (instructions) Use the dates you’ve found and enter them in our tool above to book directly on turkishairlines.com and to get the best customer service.

 Why is booking with an airline better than with an online travel agency?

 More often than not, online travel agencies offer lower fares than airlines do.
 We still recommend booking with the airlines directly.
 There are three main reasons for that:

 - The Covid-19 Pandemic

 During the worldwide outbreak of Covid-19, planning international travel got more and more risky because of ever-changing restrictions.
 In contrast to many online travel agencies, most airlines modified their terms & conditions to become more customer friendly.
 Rebooking conditions are eased, change fees are waived and cancellations are much easier when there is no third party involved.